-Scotland is celebrated for its rugged landscapes and cool northern light, yet those attributes can also make for chilly, draughty homes.
+The Scottish Highlands is celebrated for it’s rugged landscapes and cool northern light, yet those attributes can also make for chilly, draughty homes.
 A new private residence created by SHS Burridge Architects provides a stunning solution, maximising natural light whilst offering protection from the elements.

 Bright spaces